Sidney-Dev/laravel-management-system/README.md

 ## USAGE

+Open your command line(prompt) and tun the following commands from the directory where your projects reside

- - clone the repository
+ - clone the repository (ie: git clone git@github.com:Sidney-Dev/laravel-management-system.git)
- - cd /directory/path (open three prompts)
+ - cd /directory/path (ie: cd laravel-management-system)

+At this point you will need need 3 prompts opened and run the necessary commands and get the application started.

- - prompt 1: composer install && npm install && npm run dev
+ - prompt 1: <code>composer install && npm install && npm run dev</code>
- - prompt 2: php artisan serve
+ - prompt 2: <code>php artisan serve</code>

 Prompt 3 is where you will run all other commands related to the project.